Table of Contents

 What’s the best protein for kimchi fried rice?

-Egg is the traditional choice, but tofu, bacon, or chicken all work well.
+Egg is classic, but tofu, chicken, shrimp, or bacon all work beautifully.

 Is kimchi fried rice healthy?